 I am afraid.
 Afraid for the possibility of stupid acts by either the troopers or the crowd.
 Afraid that I might be Maced or shot.
 But fear is a funny thing.
 Slowly I am not afraid for myself, but for others.
 Afraid for those who cannot run.
 I see a young woman who is beside herself.
 I walk up to her and tell her she is going to be OK.
 I hand her a small polished stone from Lake Superior and tell her that water shaped this stone.
 Please hold it for me.
 It will give you strength.

 People now know what’s going to happen.
 I see the first person get pepper sprayed.
 They are carrying huge canisters that spray 30 feet.
 The first arrests take place and the troopers advance.
 I turn and I am separated from the young woman.
 The troopers advance again, foot by foot.
 A tipi is erected in the roadway.
 I have ear plugs in to protect me from the sound blasters.
 The police bull horns are saying something.
 I see a person being thrown to the ground violently.
 I see no alternative.
-I look over at an old man in the circle.
-We lock eyes or a moment.
+I look over at Chief Arvol Looking Horse in the circle.
+I see an ancient old man in a Cheyenne headdress.
+We lock eyes for a moment.
 It’s an acknowledgement.
 Enough to tell me we are now together, and the people in the circle are not moving.
 I can’t do anything to really protect them.
 Enough is enough.
 You may call me naïve.
 When we have justice only for some, we have justice for none.
 This whole incident looks calculated by our militarized police.
 Provoke a reaction, justify the force.

 I walk forward 10 feet and sit next to the ditch.
 I have no good reasoning for this except that if it takes two officers to arrest me, it diminishes their numbers and maybe provides more time for others.
 I expect to get pepper sprayed or worse.
 I try to pray.
 I’m not very good at praying, so I start reciting the names of my grandchildren: Ian, Eva, Teo, Mino, Sol.
 I say their names over and over and I am connected.
 My eyes are closed, and I am yanked to my feet by two officers.
 They have surged from the line, still twenty yards away, and picked me out.